jennerdulce/city_explorer_api/README.md

 APIs - Retrieve data from DATABASES.

+DATABASES - Retrieve and Store data to prevent unecessary API calls

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented. -->
 12-28-2020 9:48pm - Application now has a fully-functional express server, with a GET route for the location and weather resource.

 12-30-2020 12:00pm - Retrieve data using Superagent and API databases

+01-06-2020 11:50pm - Using APIs to retrieve and then store to the database.
+Use databases to retrieve previously searched information.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->